Small but Mighty: Micro-Influencer Marketing for Great Revenue Streams

 According to several studies, micro-influencers usually have higher engagement rates with their followers than more prominent influencers.

 That’s because they have a niche-specific audience interested in their content.
-When you have an engaged audience, you have more personalized and meaningful interactions.
+An engaged audience allows for more personalized and meaningful interactions.

 If their niche is relevant to your brand, you can reach highly targeted potential customers you wouldn’t likely reach through traditional marketing.